Jalyx Hunt: College career

 Hunt began his collegiate career as a safety at Cornell in 2019, playing seven games and posting three tackles.
 The 2020 season was canceled due to the COVID-19 pandemic.
 He had 26 tackles in 10 games in 2021.
 Hunt opted to transfer to the Houston Baptist Huskies – soon after renamed the Houston Christian Huskies – in 2022.
 He moved to the defensive line at Houston Christian and was second-team All-Southland Conference in 2022, either holding or tying for the conference lead in tackles-for-loss (11.5), sacks (7) and forced fumbles (3).
 Hunt returned in 2023 and was named the Southland Conference Defensive Player of the Year and an All-American; he ended his two-year Houston Christian stint with 133 tackles, 20.5 tackles-for-loss and 13.5 sacks.
 He was invited to the 2024 Senior Bowl and became the first player from his school ever to receive the honor, as well as being one of only four from the FCS to receive an invite that year.

 Professional career

 Hunt was selected by the Philadelphia Eagles in the third round (94th overall pick) of the 2024 NFL draft, becoming the first player to be drafted in the history of Houston Christian.
-Hunt recorded a half-sack in Super Bowl LIX, a 40–22 win over the Chiefs.
+Hunt recorded a half-sack in Super Bowl LIX, a 40–22 win over the Kansas City Chiefs.

+Hunt began the 2025 campaign as one of Philadelphia's starting linebackers.
+In Week 7 against the Minnesota Vikings, Hunt recorded his first career interception against Carson Wentz, and returned the ball 42 yards for his first career touchdown.
+Hunt finished the 2025 regular season leading the team both in sacks (6.5) and interceptions (3), becoming the first player in Eagles history to lead the team in sacks and interceptions in a season.